nms-scribe/cosmopoeia/idea.md

     [ ] If I can make the culture and biomes more configurable, then I can get rid of the 'supports_nomadic' and 'supports_hunting' fields on biomes.
 [ ] Consider adding a 'status' property to the properties table, which specifies the last step completed during building.
 This can then be checked before running an algorithm to add some hope that the database is in the correct state.
 So, instead of getting a missing field error when running biomes before water, we get an immediate error that a step hasn't been completed.
     [ ] The status property would also make it easier to automatically finish a processing based on the last step completed.
 This makes 'regen' type commands easier -- you can just modify the biomes, set the status to biome, and go on from there.
+    [ ] For that matter, there might also be an option to "bring it up" to a given status from whatever status it is, or from scratch.
 [ ] Convert at least some of the algorithms into objects, with tile_maps and other preparations loaded in the constructor, and then various steps as methods.
 It would be nice if I could get it to similar patterns as the Terrain Processors, perhaps even implementing a load trait for the command arg structs and a run trait for the returned object.
 [ ] Gdal has a nasty habit of printing out warnings and errors while processing.
 Is there any way to turn that off and turn them into actual errors?
 [ ] rethink biome values so that they are more customizable.
 Right now there's a lot of hard-coded functionality, especially related to the TilePreference enum and culture/nation expansion algorithms.
-[ ] Subnation colors should be variations on the nation colors, not all the same.
+[ ] In fact, a better climate generation scheme.
+I need seasonal values for temperature and precipitation.
+I need "accurate" precipitation equations to produce precipitation in mm/day or something like that.
+    [ ] One thought on precipitation is to base it off of humidity being percent humidity, and if the humidity is pushed into a tile with different temperature and pressure (elevation), that percent changes, and if it goes above 100, we get precipiation.
+But how much?
+    [ ] A better climate generation scheme would allow me to generate climates based on precipitation and temperature ranges (by season).
+It might be possible to use that for biomes instead.
 [ ] Need a FillEmpty task on Cultures, just like provinces.
 Once cultures are generated, there should be no populated tiles that aren't part of a culture of some sort, even if I just have a 'wildlands' culture or something like that.
     [ ] If everything has cultures, then there shouldn't be any place which doesn't have one, in which case I will no longer need the default_namer argument on various commands.
-[ ] Is there anyway to create a function that will let me do the cost expansion algorithm with just a few closures for customization?
+[ ] Is there any way to create a function that will let me do the cost expansion algorithm with just a few closures for customization?
 [ ] cultures::get_shore_cost and nations::get_shore_cost -- Lake and Naval have a penalty for going past -2 shore_distance.
 That doesn't seem right.
 Meanwhile, every other culture type gets a 0 for that area.
 [ ] naming::NamerLoadObsever::start_known_endpoint -- either make the count required to produce a progress bar configurable, or find a way of popping it up only if the code is taking longer than half a second or so
 [ ] A lot of stuff where I'm opening a layer for editing, I'm only actually reading it.
 Unfortunately, the layer still has to be mutable in order to iterate features, but is there any way to open it read only?
 What if that would fix the problem that I patched with the 'reedit' function?